jucacrispim/toxicbuild/docs/source/index.rst

 - ToxicBuild should have a build step that triggers another builder.

+- Should support more vcs, not only git.

 - It needs other report methods other than the web ui.

 - Needs an install for master, slave and ui separately.

+- Should support ssl.

 Changelog